TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 4. Show off your impact with our widgets!

 == Changelog ==

+= 1.0.6.0
+* Improves compatiblity with multi site installations
+* Switches widgets to retrieve impact data with shortcode

 = 1.0.5.9
 * Fixes minor JS issue in some custom checkouts